 Follow the procedure below to configure the IP address.

 Procedure: Configuring the IP Address

 - 1. Run the Machine IP Configuration utility.
-To do so, To do so, locate the CNCBase/Motion for Intelitek CNC & Fanuc emulator folder and click Machine IP Configuration. - 2.
+To do so, locate the CNCBase/Motion for Intelitek CNC & Fanuc emulator folder and click Machine IP Configuration. - 2.
 Click Yes if asked for permission.